serverless/serverless/docs/02-providers/aws/01-setup.md

 Credentials are stored in INI format in `~/.aws/credentials`, which you can edit directly if needed.
 Read more about that file in the [AWS documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)

-You can even set up a different profiles for different accounts, which can be used by Serverless as well.
+You can even set up different profiles for different accounts, which can be used by Serverless as well.
 To specify a default profile to use, you can add a `profile` setting to your `provider` configuration in `serverless.yml`:

 ```yml
 service: new-service